kajol105/Ecommerce-retail-analysis-/README.md

+The query calculates the average transaction amount for each product category from the 'Transactions' table, joining with 'prod_category' based on matching product category codes.
+The results are filtered to include only product categories with an average transaction amount greater than the overall average transaction amount across all categories.

-### Business Objective: Find the average revenue by each subcategory for the categories which among the top 5 categories in terms of quanity sold
+### Business Objective 15: Find the average revenue by each subcategory for the categories which among the top 5 categories in terms of quanity sold

 SELECT prod_cat,COUNT(Qty) AS quantity_sold FROM transactions T INNER JOIN prod_category P